Beverston Castle

-Beverston Castle, also known as Beverstone Castle or Tetbury Castle, was constructed as a medieval stone fortress in the village of Beverston, Gloucestershire, England.
-The property is a mix of manor house, various small buildings, extensive gardens and the medieval ruins of the fortified building.
+Beverston Castle, also known as Beverstone Castle or Tetbury Castle, is a castle in the village of Beverston, Gloucestershire, England.
+It was constructed as a medieval stone fortress.
+The property is a mix of manor house, various small buildings, extensive gardens, and the medieval ruins of the fortified building.
 The castle was founded in 1229 by Maurice de Gaunt.

-Much of the castle remained in a state of ruin according to a 2019 report, and had been uninhabitable since the 17th century.
-Several buildings on the 693-acre property, including five cottages and the 17th century house with seven bedrooms, were in use as residences, however.
+Much of the castle was in a state of ruin according to a 2019 report, and had been uninhabitable since the 17th century.
+Several buildings on the 693-acre property, including five cottages and the 17th-century house with seven bedrooms, were in use as residences, however.

 Description

 The original castle was laid out in pentagonal plan.
 In the early 14th century, a small quadrangular stronghold was added, along with a twin-towered gatehouse.
 Beverston Castle is situated approximately three kilometres west of the town of Tetbury and about two kilometres east of the medieval abbey annex, Calcot Manor.
 The castle is in the Cotswolds, a designated AONB (Area of Outstanding Natural Beauty).